 - Either your A or Z side is location outside of the U.S.

-- The Source VLAN ID is the VLAN ID that faces your source interface (your source network).
+- The VLAN ID that faces your source interface (your source network).

 IMPORTANT: If the port is on an EFR device, and you are planning to provision multiple virtual circuits on this port, you must keep VLAN tagging enabled.
 You can check whether a port is on an EFR or CFR device from its details page.